In the Federalist Papers 47, James Madison quotes the famous dictum of Montesquieu:

 In the United States in 2008 the governments at all levels spent approximately 7.2 percent of GDP on the basic functions of government, the defense against enemies foreign and domestic.
 But they spent 21.5 percent of GDP on an array of social programs, from government pensions to government health care, government education, and government welfare.5 This is the fruit of a century and more of moral activism.
-The activists have asserted that the economic sector and the moral-cultural sector cannot be trusted to allocate resources towards these social activities without compulsion, and so they have built an administrative system to compel the American people to realize their moral vision.
+The activists have asserted that the economic sector and the moral-cultural sector cannot be trusted to allocate resources towards these social activities without compulsion, and so they have built an administrative system to dominate the American people and force upon the nation their moral vision.

 Meanwhile countless economic interests and activists have sought to use the power of government to enact or subsidize their uneconomic pet projects, whether canals, railroads, dams, bridges, affordable housing, synthetic fuels, biofuels, or clean energy.
 They justify their projects on every basis from national defense to saving the planet from global warming, arguing that the economic sector cannot be trusted to allocate properly the resources needed for these social activities.

 The record of the last century has put the lie to these claims for political competence.
 The government does a pretty bad job of providing social services, as the bankruptcy of its entitlement programs and the decay of its education programs prove, and it does a pretty bad job of providing economic services, as the failure of its economic initiatives prove, from mortgage subsidy to energy.
 An entire department of scholarship has grown up to explain why government necessarily must fail at social work and at economic work.